Agungvpzz/Survival-Analysis/README.md

 ### 2. Objective of this analysis
-1. Estimate survival probabilities to understand customer retention trends.
+1. Estimate customer retention over time using survival analysis.
-2. Identify key factors influencing customer churn using Cox Proportional Hazards modeling.
+2. Identify key drivers of churn using hazard modeling.
-3. Provide actionable insights for customer segmentation and retention strategies.
+3. Provide insights to support data-informed retention strategies.

 ### 3. Key Questions to Answer
-1. What is the estimated survival probability of customers over different time periods?
+1. How long do customers typically stay, and when are they most likely to churn?
-2. Which factors have the strongest impact on customer churn risk?
+2. What factors most strongly influence churn risk?
-3. How can businesses optimize retention strategies based on survival analysis findings?
+3. How can we use these insights to improve customer retention?